-The MPP has signed agreements for twelve priority HIV medicines and for one hepatitis C medicine with patent holders AbbVie, Bristol-Myers Squibb, F. Hoffmann-La Roche, Gilead Sciences, MSD, the NIH, and ViiV Healthcare.
+The MPP has signed agreements for twelve priority HIV medicines, two hepatitis C medicines, one tuberculosis treatment and an HIV technology platform with patent holders AbbVie, Bristol-Myers Squibb, Gilead Sciences, Johns Hopkins University, MSD, Pharco Pharmaceuticals, the US National Institute of Health, the University of Liverpool and ViiV Healthcare.

-The licences include patented ARVs the World Health Organization recommends for first-, second- and third-line treatments for adults and children of different age groups.
+The licences include patented ARVs the World Health Organization recommends for first- and second-line treatments for adults and children of different age groups as well as treatments on the WHO Essential Medicines List.
 Licences also include new promising ARVs that likely will be central to treatment in the future.

 In addition, MPP negotiated an agreement with F. Hoffmann-La Roche to provide an up to 90% reduction in the price of a key treatment for HIV-related cytomegalovirus infection in 138 countries.

 Licensing terms and conditions

 The Access to Medicines Index and other stakeholders have recognised the terms and conditions of the MPP licences as being pro-access, having the greatest flexibilities and broadest geographical scope.

 Agreements with Generic Manufacturers

-The MPP is currently managing more than 50 HIV pharmaceutical development projects with manufacturers to help speed availability of quality-assured generic versions of new ARVs, including new fixed-dose combinations.
+The MPP is currently managing 100 pharmaceutical development projects with manufacturers to help speed availability of quality-assured generic versions of new treatments, including new fixed-dose combinations.

-Sub-licences with 12 generic manufacturers are already enabling the development, manufacturing and sale of HIV and hepatitis C medicines in a large number of developing countries.
+Sublicences with 17 generic manufacturers and product developers are already enabling the development, manufacturing and sale of HIV and hepatitis C medicines in a large number of developing countries.

-In May 2014, MPP joined its funder UNITAID, as well as the DNDi and the Clinton Health Access Initiative (CHAI) to launch the Paediatric HIV Treatment Initiative (PHTI) to accelerate the development of HIV paediatric formulations and ensure their availability in developing countries.
+In May 2014, MPP joined its funder Unitaid, as well as the DNDi and the Clinton Health Access Initiative (CHAI) to launch the Paediatric HIV Treatment Initiative (PHTI) to accelerate the development of HIV paediatric formulations and ensure their availability in developing countries.
+In April 2016, MPP and the Global Alliance for TB Drug Development signed a memorandum of understanding to ensure access of future developed tuberculosis regimens in resource-limited settings.

 Savings through MPP Licences

 MPP estimates that the international community could save a total of USD 1.4 billion through the procurement of cheaper generic medicines thanks to the voluntary licences negotiated by the MPP.
 Savings estimates are calculated on the basis of forecasts developed in consultation with the World Health Organization and other leading organisations.*